lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Inputs and Outputs.md

 =}
 ```

-The **triggers** field can be a comma-separated list of input ports, [output ports of contained reactors](/docs/handbook/hierarchy), [timers, actions](/docs/handbook/timers-and-actions), or the special events $startup$ and $shutdown$s.
+The **triggers** field can be a comma-separated list of input ports, [output ports of contained reactors](/docs/handbook/hierarchy), [timers, actions](/docs/handbook/timers-and-actions), or the special events $startup$ and $shutdown$.
 There must be at least one trigger for each reaction.
 A reaction with a $startup$ trigger is invoked when the program begins executing, and a reaction with a $shutdown$ trigger is invoked at the end of execution.

 The **uses** field, which is optional, specifies input ports (or [output ports of contained reactors](/docs/handbook/hierarchy)) that do not trigger execution of the reaction but may be read by the reaction.